WhyNotHugo/django-afip/docs/usage.rst

 After getting started, you should be ready to emit/validate receipts.

 The first step is, naturally, to create a :class:`~.Receipt` instance.
-Receipts are then sent to AFIP's web services in batches (this can be one, or many receipts).
-You can create a :class:`~.ReceiptBatch` by using :meth:`~.ReceiptBatchManager.create`.
+Receipts are then sent to AFIP's web services in batches, so you van actually validate multiple ones, by operating over a ``QuerySet``; eg:

-To validate the receipts, you'll need to use :meth:`~.ReceiptBatch.validate`.
+``Receipt.objects.filter(...).validate()``.

+To validate the receipts, you'll need to use :meth:`~.Receipt.validate` or :meth:`~.ReceiptQuerySet.validate` .
 Authorization is handled transparently (consult the API documentation if you'd prefer to do this manually).

-All of these actions can be completed via the ``Receipt`` and ``ReceiptBatch`` admins.
+Validation is also possible via the ``Receipt`` admin.

 PDF Receipts
 ------------